d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 print(bigram_vocab.token_freqs[:10])
 ```

-There is one thing notable here.
+One thing is notable here.
 Out of the 10 most frequent word pairs, 9 are composed of stop words and only one is relevant to the actual book---"the time".
 Furthermore, let us see whether the trigram frequency behaves in the same manner.

 ```{.python .input  n=4}
 trigram_tokens = [[triple for triple in zip(line[:-2], line[1:-1], line[2:])]